Whether you’re just starting a freelance business or running a growing agency or B2B brand, you need to generate quality leads.

 One more point on this: keep your lead capture form simple.
 It might be tempting to ask for a prospect’s phone number, job title, and employer, but the more fields you add, the lower your completion rate will be.

-Speaking of completion rates- keeping your conversion rates high is imperative if you want to see sales.
+Speaking of completion rates- keeping your conversion rates high is imperative if you want to see sales in your sales pipeline.
 This is where understanding your customer comes in.
 Just like you would track your website traffic via Google Analytics, it is important that you track your customers’ behavior using the right tools.

 The Omniconvert Reveal tool can help you do just that by tracking customer analytics and segmentation.
 The tool segments customers based on buying behavior and then uses that data to create personalized buying journeys.